 Practical help for families

 If you have a loved one dealing with substance abuse, we are here to help you.
-You can download our Practical Guide for Parents and Families to get a foundational understanding of how to support a loved one during this time.
 If you'd like more information, you can contact our Family Support Service.

 If you or someone you know would benefit from our program and want to enquire about any information concerning referrals please contact our Assessment Officer on (07) 3422 1500.